2005 UEFA Champions League final: Second half

 At the start of the second half, Liverpool made a substitution with Dietmar Hamann replacing Steve Finnan and also changed to a 3–4–2–1 formation to reduce the deficit, with Riise and Šmicer on the flanks, Alonso and Hamann as holding midfielders and Gerrard playing as an attacking midfielder.
 Liverpool had the best chance early on with Xabi Alonso sending an effort from 35 yd narrowly past Milan's right hand post.
 Two minutes later, Shevchenko forced a save from Dudek with a strong free-kick from just outside the Liverpool box.

 A minute after this, Liverpool scored through captain Gerrard, who connected with Riise's cross and lofted a header past Dida.
 Soon afterwards, Liverpool scored again as Šmicer beat Dida with a long-range shot into the bottom left-hand corner to leave Liverpool a goal behind.
 Three minutes after Šmicer's goal, Liverpool were awarded a penalty, after Gerrard made a run into the Milan box for Baros' lay-off and was brought down by Gennaro Gattuso.
 Alonso's penalty was saved, but he scored from the rebound to equalise for Liverpool.
 Milan and Liverpool had chances to take the lead after this, but Clarence Seedorf and Riise failed to score.

 Milan almost took the lead in the 70th minute, after Dudek dropped a low cross towards Shevchenko, whose effort was cleared off the line by Traoré.
 Gerrard then had a chance to score but he sent his shot over the crossbar.
 About ten minutes later García could not control a pass from Gerrard which led to a Milan attack, Crespo played the ball back to Kaka, whose subsequent shot was blocked by Jamie Carragher.
-A number of substitutions were made before the end of full-time with Liverpool replacing Milan Baroš with Djibril Cissé, while Milan replaced Hernán Crespo and Clarence Seedorf with Jon Dahl Tomasson and Serginho respectively.
-Milan had the last chance before full-time but Kaka failed to direct Jaap Stam's header towards goal, meaning the final would go to extra time for the 13th time in the competition's history.
+A number of substitutions were made before full-time with Liverpool replacing Milan Baroš with Djibril Cissé, while Milan replaced Hernán Crespo and Clarence Seedorf with Jon Dahl Tomasson and Serginho respectively.
+Milan had the last chance before full-time but Kaka failed to direct Jaap Stam's header towards goal, meaning the final went to extra time for the 13th time in the competition's history.